biomedicalacoustics/biomedicalacoustics.github.io/README.md

 # Website for the Biomedical Acoustics Technical Committee

+The website is hosted using GitHub pages: [https://biomedicalacoustics.github.io/](https://biomedicalacoustics.github.io/)

 ## Responsibilities
 - Keep site up to date with meeting notes, competition results, and awards